Jean Clouet: Biography

 Little is known about the early life of Clouet.
 Art historians have generally assumed that he was a native of the Burgundian Netherlands, either in French speaking Valenciennes, County of Hainaut or Flemish speaking Brussels, Duchy of Brabant.
 He may have been the Jehan Cloet from Brussels mentioned in the accounts of the Duke of Burgundy.
 His father may have been Michel Clauwet or Clauet, a painter from Valenciennes who had settled in Brussels.
 In a document regarding the succession of his uncle, the painter Simon Marmion, dated 6 May 1499, Michel's two minor children, Janet and Polet, are mentioned, but there is no evidence that this Janet Clauwet was indeed Jean Clouet.
 Born around 1485 and trained in Flanders, Clouet spent most of his career in France.

-Jean Clouet with possibly assistance of François Clouet, François I of France, c.
+Jean Clouet with possibly assistance of François Clouet, Francis I of France, c.
 1530, oil on panel, Louvre.

 His connection with the Paris court of the French King Francis I is attested in the court accounts from 1516 until 1537.
 Originally he was appointed as painter and wardrobe valet at wages of 180 livres tournois.
 He was promoted to extraordinary valet in 1519 and finally to the new position of painter and gentleman in 1524.
 In 1522, on the death of the court painter Jean Bourdichon his wages were increased to 240 livres, equal to those received by the official portrait painter Jean Perréal.
 Perréal's departure in 1527 made Clouet the highest paid ordinary painter, confirming his status as the almost exclusive creator of portraits for the royal family and the court.
 His title of master painter, likely received in Flanders, also allowed him to work for private patrons, such as the notary of the King Jacques Thiboust, whose portrait he painted in 1516, and his uncle by marriage Pierre Fichepain, who commissioned a Saint Jerome from him in 1522.